 It’s daunting to think about offering a coaching program, or perhaps mentoring others in your niche, but if you’re currently doing an awesome job at something, you can probably help others ace it as well.

 It may be blogging, social media marketing or video production.
-It may be health, wellness or weight loss.
+It may be attracting clients on Instagram.
 It may be publishing ebooks, or creating info products.
 The more specific the better.
 It’s not unusual for people to buy a training or coaching program to help them master one specific aspect of their online business.
 When they’ve nailed that one thing, they’ll go on to master another.

 Why offer your own coaching program?